ModelOriented/DrWhy/README.md

+# Responsible Machine Learning

+*With Great Power Comes Great Responsibility*.
+Voltaire (well, maybe)

+How to develop machine learning models in a responsible manner?
+There are several topics worth considering:

+* **Effective**.
+Is the model good enough?
+Models with low performance should not be used because they can do more harm than good.
+Communicate the performance of the model in a language that the user understands.
+Remember that the models will work on a different dataset than the training one.
+Make sure to assess the performance on the target dataset.

+* **Transparent**.
+Does the user know what influences model predictions?
+Interpretability and explainability is important.
+If the model decisions affect us directly or indirectly, we should know where these decisions come from and how they can be changed.

+* **Fair**.
+Does the model discriminate on the basis of gender, age, race or other sensitive attribute?
+Direct or indirect?
+It should not!
+Discrimination can come in many faces.
+The model may give lower scores, may have lower performance, or may be based on different variables for the protected population.

+* **Secure**.
+Do not let your model be hacked.
+Every complex system has its vulnerabilities.
+Seek them out and fix them.
+Some users may use various tricks to pull model predictions onto their site.

+* **Confidential**.
+Models are often built on sensitive data.
+Make sure that the data does not leak, so that sensitive attributes are not shared with unauthorized persons.
+Also beware of model leaks.

+* **Reproducible**.
+Usually the model development process consists of many steps.
+Make sure that they are completely reproducible and thus can be verified one by one.

 # Collection of tools for Visual Exploration, Explanation and Debugging of Predictive Models

 *It takes a village to raise a <del>child</del> model*.